THE 2017 SWIM FOR NSUMBU IS HAPPENING!!

 Our Swim for Nsumbu event has become our flagship awareness raising event and a great way to highlight Lake Tanganyika and our efforts to conserve it.
-2015 Swim for Nsumbu will be held on 14th of November and will be across Cameron Bay which surrounds much of Nsumbu National Park and where most community members that have a stake in the park live. the swim will be 23 kms in length and the format will be the same as in previous years.
+2017 Swim for Nsumbu will be held in early May 2017 and will be across Cameron Bay which surrounds much of Nsumbu National Park and where most community members that have a stake in the park live. the swim will be 23 kms in length and the format will be the same as in previous years.

 Please get in touch if you want more details and are interested in swimming or supporting the 2015 swim!

 “SWIM FOR NSUMBU”

 The 2014 Swim for Nsumbu occured on November 8th.
 This year’s swim was the biggest event yet, in our continued effort to bring awareness to Lake Tananyika the 2014 swim was a truly trans-tanganyika event.
 The team of crazy but passionate swimmers swam ACROSS LAKE TANGANYIKA from the Tanzanian coastline, all the way to Nangu headland in Nsumbu National Park, a distance of 40kms.